What is the newborn sleep schedule?

 That's about it, I hope this article was informative and helpful for expecting and new parents.

-Scientific References Quote contributed by Kelley Thompson, Certified Pediatric Sleep Consultant
+Scientific References Contributed by Kelley Thompson, Certified Pediatric Sleep Consultant

 1. Sylvie Tordjman, Sylvie Chokron, Richard Delorme, et al.: 'Melatonin: Pharmacology, Functions and Therapeutic Benefits'